Matrax/MakeLoader/README.md

 ## Installation
 - Clone the repository.
-- Use "make" to generate the executable of make in the Builds folder.
+- Use "make" to generate the executable of MakeLoader in the Builds folder.
 - Now you can execute MakeLoader in CLI using the executable.
+- Type "makeloader info" to have the list of commands available.

 ## Project folders
 Folders | Uses